UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

 31. In what order do you try increasing?
 Do you start increasing cores? or memory? or nodes? etc.
     - Sometimes they are not independent
     - Increasing cores are almost always better than nodes if there are more cores available on the node you have =)
-    - First you need to undestand the program, if you have that knowledge then it is easier to avoid the bottle necks.
+    - First you need to understand the program, if you have that knowledge then it is easier to avoid the bottle necks.
         - If you do not know about the program, try with two cores to see if it can run parallel before going any further with cores.
 Then if you hit the core limit of one node.
-Try with two nodes and make sure the progfram could handle distributed memory. i.e. you see that the program is using both nodes.
-If it can hanlde that then you could increase node count.
+Try with two nodes and make sure the program could handle distributed memory. i.e. you see that the program is using both nodes.
+If it can handle that then you could increase node count.
         - You could use the following command at the end of a job to see how much resource it used
             - seff JOB_ID
             - example